 E-book title and cover color

 Packaging is crucial.
 Remember that in business, appearance matters.
 In the case of your e-book, the packaging consists of a title and a cover (i.e., a mockup).
 It’s worth spending a lot of time choosing a spanking title.
 As for the color of the cover, it is no secret that the red color is very eye-catching.
 Anyway, it is enough to look at the parking lot.
-Let my head be that the red cars will attract your attention first.
+I am sure that the red cars will attract your attention first.
 If you don’t like red, then try a different, warm, distinctive color.

 It is essential to communicate the benefits openly.
 After all, the customer or guest does not want to find out what features a given product has, but how these features will affect their life.
 Therefore, both on the landing page and the blog, you must emphasize the benefits of having such a publication.